Verdagon/Vale/docs/Generics.md

 It failed because `main` wasn't passing any functions to satisfy the bounds which were expected by the `HashMap<K, V, H, E>(hasher, equator, 0)` invocation (it expected a `drop(H)`).
 At best, we can hoist the _requirements_ from the return type, but we can't use the return type as evidence that a type satisfies some bounds.

+Note from later: couldn't we leave it up to the call site to try to instantiate the return type?
+Then the definition could assume that everything exists and things will be fine.
+It seems that Rust allows a function definition to inherit bounds from its return value, so that hints that it might be fine.

 ### Monomorphizer